wvlet/airframe/docs/airframe-rpc.md

 ### Reporting Errors with RPCStatus

 Airframe RPC provides predefined [RPCStatus](https://github.com/wvlet/airframe/blob/master/airframe-http/src/main/scala/wvlet/airframe/http/RPCStatus.scala) code for reporting application errors at ease.
-In your RPC implementation, use one of the RPCStatus codes and create fan exception message with `.newException(...)` method to report an error:
+In your RPC implementation, use one of the RPCStatus codes and create an exception with `.newException(...)` method to report an error:

 ```scala